Avenue Therapeutics Announces Pricing of $12 Million Underwritten Public Offering

 About Avenue Therapeutics

-Avenue Therapeutics, Inc. ATXI is a specialty pharmaceutical company focused on the development and commercialization of therapies for the treatment of central nervous system diseases.
+Avenue Therapeutics, Inc. (Nasdaq: ATXI) is a specialty pharmaceutical company focused on the development and commercialization of therapies for the treatment of central nervous system diseases.
 Avenue is headquartered in New York City.

 Forward-Looking Statements